coltoneshaw/mmhealth/README.md

 ## Contributing

-### Making Docker Release

-When you need to adjust anything inside of the `./docker/dockerfile`, you'll need to manually adjust the `DOCKER_VERSION` to trigger a rebuild.

-### Making mmhealth Release

-Just release by adding a tag on github and publishing, everything else is handled.
+### Setup the dev environment

+1. Clone the repo
+2. Start docker desktop
+3. Run `make buildDocker` to generate the local docker image
+4. Run `make build` to build the binary
+5. Run `make test` to confirm everything is working

+Now to use the tool you can run `./bin/mmhealth` and use the newly updated code.

 ### Updating / adding the checks

+> **Note:** This process is a bit clunky right now and needs to be improved.
+> The easiest way is to use `./bin/mmhealth add`, go through the automated process,
+> and then add it to the sheet in the correct format.
+This way gives it a unique ID that's next in line and properly keeps it in sync.

 The checks are provided from the Findings Report, parsed via CSV and updated in the `./mmhealth/files/checks.yaml` file.

 To parse a csv:

-1. Add a check on the Findings report
+1. Add a check on the [Findings report](https://docs.google.com/spreadsheets/d/1biFuKKgjhAYi7bKyknoo3h4bz9jpb44oWZ1bRPjwicI/edit#gid=0)
+   - Note that you need to give the check a unique ID for it to be parsed later on.
 2. Download the finding report from Google as a csv
 3. Copy to the root dir here and name it `healthcheck.csv`.
 4. Run `make build`
 5. Run `./bin/mmhealth parsecsv`
-6. Check the diff of the new updates
+6. Check the git diff for exactly what's changed.
+You should see the new checks here.
 7. Run `make test` to confirm no checks have broke
 8. Update or add the checks broken checks

+### Modifying the template

+When you modify the template it requires a rebuild of docker.

+1. Make changes to the template
+2. run `make buildDocker` to rebuild the docker image
+3. run `./bin/mmhealth generate` to use the new template

+Once you are done, be sure to follow the docker release info below.

+### Making Docker Release

+When you need to adjust anything inside the `./docker/dockerfile` or `./template`, you'll need to manually adjust the `DOCKER_VERSION` to trigger a rebuild.

+### Making mmhealth Release

+Just release by adding a tag on github and publishing, everything else is handled.